Berk Sure Has A Way

 MegaMillions at $640M Is Still A Losing Bet

 “May the odds be ever in your favor!” – This sinister line from the blockbuster movie The Hunger Games could easily be the ironic tag line of every lottery system in America.
 A lot of ink has been spilled about how bad of an investment a lottery ticket is.
 I would argue that it is a regressive tax on the numerically challenged and the statistically disabled.
-Megamillions helpfully points how unlikely you are of winning.
+Megamillions helpfully points out how unlikely you are of winning.

 However, I have an old friend that always bought the big PowerBall or MegaMillions tickets whenever the payout got above the odds of winning.
 MegaMillions is in the news this week with a current estimated Jackpot of $540 million.
 Given the odds of winning the jackpot are *only* 1 in 175 million – he must be buying tickets by the fistful.
 Plus, even if he doesn’t win the jackpot he can still win $250k, $10k, or even $2!
 I must admit a jackpot of half a billion is exciting any way you slice it.
 I decided to go digging to see if I should buy some tickets.
 So… are the odds really in your favor?